xiaoxianyu-office/mm/skills/mechanics/jsonmessage.md

-## Deescription
+## Description
 Sends a json-format chat message to the target player(s).
-JSON-messages are capeable of hover-events, click events and some other perks that are unavailable in the other message mechanics.
+JSON-messages are capable of hover-events, click events and some other perks that are unavailable in the other message mechanics.
 They also support [color codes](https://htmlcolorcodes.com/bukkit-color-codes/) and [message variables](/skills/stringvariables).